 \subsection{Exclude Misaligned Data Sources}

-{ Prior to integrating the BM data sources, it is crucial to assess their transferability to the target population $\mathcal{UC}$, i.e., whether the MAR assumption in (\ref{equ:cs:assume}) holds.
-In many practical applications, the $\mathcal{LC}$ sample can usually serve as a reliable benchmark for this purpose, e.g., when the $\mathcal{LC}$ and $\mathcal{UC}$ samples are concurrently collected under a unified protocol, featuring fully-observed covariates $\X$.
-In contrast, the $\mathcal{LM}_r$ sources may originate from historical studies, external databases, or different institutions where specific features were not collected or defined consistently, leading to the BM pattern.
-In such settings, it is reasonable to posit that $\mathcal{LC}$ and $\mathcal{UC}$ are well-aligned, i.e., the first equation of (\ref{equ:cs:assume}) holds.
-Suppose this holds, and consequently, we can leverage $\mathcal{LC}$ as a reference to identify sources $\mathcal{LM}_r$'s that exhibit significant deviation from the MAR assumption and thus should be excluded from data fusion to avoid bias.
+{ Prior to integrating the labeled data sources, it is crucial to assess their transferability to the target population $\mathcal{UC}$, i.e., whether the CAM assumption in (\ref{eq:cs:assume}) holds.
+To construct a valid screening procedure without circularity, we set the sample $\mathcal{LC}$ as an internal benchmark.
+In practice, $\mathcal{LC}$ and $\mathcal{UC}$ are typically collected concurrently under a unified protocol with fully-observed covariates.
+Thus, it is reasonable to assume that the conditional alignment of $Y\mid \X$ holds securely between these two sources.
+We leverage this secure alignment to estimate the necessary conditional distributions without relying on the alignment properties of the $\mathcal{LM}_r$ sources.
+Different from $\mathcal{LC}$, the BM sources $\mathcal{LM}_r$'s may originate from historical studies, external databases, or different institutions where specific features were not collected or defined consistently, leading to the BM pattern.
+Thus, we leverage $\mathcal{LC}$ as an ``anchor'' source to identify $\mathcal{LM}_r$'s exhibiting significant deviation from the CAM assumption and thus should be excluded from data fusion to avoid bias. }